 They are a staple of the Mediterranean diet and are usually eaten raw.
 But they’re also widely grown in places like Asia and Europe.
 Their mild, oniony flavour is similar to that of spring onions, but their appearance is quite different.

 The stems of chives are exceptionally long and delicate, and are a uniform green colour.
 In contrast, the stem of a spring onion is firm and thick, starting white and turning green at the top.
-This white part of the spring onion has a stronger onion flavour than chives.
-Sunlight and well-drained soil are ideal growing conditions for the plant.

 With a hint of onion flavour, chives are an excellent choice for garnishing dishes.
 They are often added to Mexican dishes, salads, sauces, soups, potato dishes and fish because of their delicious, savoury flavour.